sogartar/and_justice_for_all/README.md

 * **Reach Advantage** - Buffed to give +6 melee defense per stack instead of +5.
 Although, melee defense is very important, Reach Advantage looks inferior to Underdog, since it is much less consistent and is lost when switching weapons.
+It is also applied before scaling down defense, while underdog is always a flat -5% chance to hit.
-Hopefully this buff does not force you to aways pick both.
+Hopefully this buff does not force you to always pick both.
 * **Footwork** - Reduced the fatigue cost from 25 to 20.
 This perk is way too taxing on fatigue for the utility it provides.
 * **Head Hunter** - Buffed to give also +5% to hit chance when the first hit proks.